utilitywarehouse/semaphore-service-mirror/README.md

 Contains configuration globally shared by all runners.

 * `globalSvcLabelSelector`: Labels used to select global services
+* `globalSvcTopologyLabel`: Labels used to instruct controller to try utilising Kubernetes topology aware hints for global services
 * `mirrorSvcLabelSelector`: Label used to select services to mirror
 * `mirrorNamespace`: Namespace used to locate/place mirrored objects
 * `serviceSync`: Whether to sync services on startup and delete records that